ctrlplusb/react-universally/README.md

 ## About

-This boilerplate contains a super minimal set of dependencies in order to get you up and running with a universal react project.
+This boilerplate contains a super minimal set of dependencies in order to get you up and running with a universal react project, whilst also providing you with a great development experience that includes hot reloading of the client and server code.

+It doesn't try to dictate how you should build your entire application, rather it provides a clean and simple base on which you can expand.

 ## Overview